Rethought/ptrello/README.md

   * requests

 Then copy `example_settings.py` to `settings.py` and set values to the API keys and tokens you can create  at https://trello.com/docs/gettingstarted/index.html#getting-an-application-key

+Find other information at https://trello.com/b/cI66RoQS/trello-public-api

 Use
 ---